Limited Liability Companies LLCs for Beginners

 An Overview of the Benefits of Using an LLC to Start a Business or Pool Assets

-Over the past decade and a half, limited liability companies, or LLCs as they are frequently known, have become one of the most popular ways for investors to structure their holdings, beating out the formerly more popular limited partnership.
+In recent years, limited liability companies, or LLCs as they are frequently known, have become one of the most popular ways for investors to structure their holdings, beating out the formerly more popular limited partnership.
 From families pooling their money together to Fortune 500 corporations that have subsidiaries, you may have directly or indirectly invested in an LLC without knowing it.
 This overview was designed to help you understand what LLCs are, why investors use them, and some of the factors you may want to take into consideration before you form an LLC or invest in one.

-There Are Many Potential Benefits to Using a Limited Liability Company
+The Potential Benefits to Using a Limited Liability Company

 A limited liability company is a special legal structure that combines the benefits of a corporation and a partnership.
 Some of these benefits and advantages might include:

 - Member vs. Manager Operation: Instead of shareholders, LLCs have what are known as “members”.
-An LLC can be either “member managed” or “manager managed”.
-In a member managed limited liability company, all owners have a say in day-to-day decisions.
-In a manager managed limited liability company, the members elect managers to run the business and these managers handle the daily work, often for salary and wages.
+An LLC can be either “member managed” or “manager-managed”.
+In a member-managed limited liability company, all owners have a say in day-to-day decisions.
+In a manager-managed limited liability company, the members elect managers to run the business and these managers handle the daily work, often for salary and wages.

 - Limited Liability for All Investors, Including Managers: Unlike a limited partnership, where the managers, or general partners, have personal liability for the business debts and liabilities, in a limited liability company, no one is personally on the hook unless they agree to be in a contract, such as a commercial bank loan that requires a personal guarantee from any owner of more than 20% of the LLC equity.
-(If investors in an LLC don’t keep enough distance, courts have allowed investors to become personally liable because they “pierced the corporate veil”.)

 - LLCs Have Far Fewer Meeting and Paperwork Requirements: A stock corporation is generally required to file regular paperwork with the state in which the business is formed, as well as publish annual reports, have a regular board of directors meetings, and much more.
 A limited liability company, on the other hand, requires virtually no upkeep in comparison.
 Meetings can be as formal or informal as you wish, as long as everything is properly documented and you don’t treat the business as an extension of your personal assets.